Reference

 I will get up off the couch now.
 How much do I owe you for this session?

-4 thoughts on “A Boy Named Sue
+4 responses to “A Boy Named Sue”

 1. Great looking socks, Patrick (though I may have called you Pat a few times).
 I like how the slate colors peek through and the pretty fall colors make me think of raking leaves.